lidat/knowledge-center/pages/knowledgedocs/Messaging Operations/Principle 3 of effective messaging operations.md

 level-order: 1
 order: 1
 permalink: principle-3-of-effective-messaging-operations-agent-efficiency.html
-summary: "Introducing asynchronous will require you to take a closer look at your operations and how to make the best use of agents time."
+summary: "Introducing messaging will require you to take a closer look at your operations and how to make the best use of agents time."
 authorname: "Sarah Danby"
 authortitle: "Product Communications Expert"
-tags: ['#bestpractices', '#agents', '#videos']
+tags: ['#bestpractices', '#agents', '#video']
 ---